SirEelBiscuits/mesitype/README.md

 Currently only relatively standard types for the T argument.
 There are improvements that could be made for this thanks to the addition of decltype to the spec, but it increases code complexity massively, and so far I've no indication that it's needed.

-SI prefices are not supported - you cannot mark a type as kiloseconds or picograms.
+SI prefixes are not supported - you cannot mark a type as kiloseconds or picograms.
 This would require a system like std::chrono's ratios, which would be both complex, and remove some of the optimisation oportunities for the compiler (potentially).
 I am not planning to change this.

 Planned Features
 ----------------

-Conversion between Mesi::Seconds, and std::chrono.
+* Conversion between Mesi::Seconds, and std::chrono.
-Adding other common and useful units to the suffices and shorthand variable names.
+* Adding other common and useful units to the suffices and shorthand variable names.
-Confirmation of the efficiency of the dissassembly.
+* Confirmation of the efficiency of the dissassembly.